How does the Cloud Computing story affect Enterprise Architecture?

 Policy & Risk Architecture

 With the increased chatter going out the enterprise gateway, there will be an increased focus on ensuring the robustness of the external communications gateway.
 This will be less towards the actual technical communication, since most of that will get consolidated towards industry standards, but more towards security and policy enforcement across the enterprise.
 It will require architects to figure out the right solutions for identity management, data at rest security, transactional security, and physical security.
-At the end of the day the enterprise is ultimately accountable for the data stored in a SaaS data center (refer to the Financial Services legislation where FSI's are legally bound to the implications of an offsite breach no matter what type of contract was defined with the SaaS provider ).
+At the end of the day the enterprise is ultimately accountable for the data stored in a SaaS data center.

 In conclusion, the fact that the platform has been federated on either ends of the enterprise gateway, shouldn’t in anyway undermine the role of the Enterprise architects.
 Overall governance and ownership is going to be as important as ever, irrespective of how we federate the actual solution components across the enterprise or outside it.